Travel.State.Gov > International Travel > Learn About Your Destination > Portugal International Travel Information

 Faith-Based Travelers: See our following webpages for details:

-Travelers Who Require Accessibility Assistance.
-General information on accessibility and accommodations is available on the website of the Portugal Tourism Board.
+Travelers Who Require Accessibility Assistance: General information on accessibility and accommodations is available on the website of the Portuguese Tourism Board.

 Women Travelers: See our travel tips for Women Travelers.